No headlines found.

 In the last 3 years, PAI traded as high as $13.66 and as low as $10.61.

-PAI has underperformed the market in the last year with a return of +2.7%, while SPY returned +20.5%.
-This shows that you would have done better investing in the overall market (through SPY) over the last year than in PAI shares.
-However, PAI has outperformed the market in the last 3 month and 2 week periods, returning -0.1% and -2.1%, while SPY returned -0.9% and -2.3%, respectively.
-This indicates PAI has been having a stronger performance recently.
+PAI has underperformed the market in the last year with a price return of +7.0% while the SPY ETF gained +35.2%.
+PAI has also underperformed the stock market ETF in the last 3 month and 2 week periods returning -0.6% and +1.3%, respectively, while the SPY returned +4.2% and +6.9%, respectively.